designstem/projects/dyes/index.md

 ---

-##  Art and Design 1
+| section: Creating visuals

-Creating the visuals of your product
+##  Creating the visuals of your product

 ##### 4.